canonical/rust-best-practices/best-practices.md

 ## Error conversion

-Returned errors from other crates should be converted to the crate’s `Error` type at the earliest readonable opportunity.
+Errors returned from other crates should be converted to current the crate’s `Error` type at the earliest reasonable opportunity.
 The intuition here is that within our crates, we should be talking our own error language and that calling functions and methods in other crates crosses an interface boundary, so to propagate their errors for too long creates a slow transition rather than a clean, abrupt change.
 Long call-chains often handle many different error types and converting early into the common crate-local error type will allow natural error propagation.
 By maintaining the same convention with short chains, our code becomes more predictable and hence easier to read.